TLCI is a federal reimbursable program. NOACA will reimburse up to 80% for eligible costs incurred.

-If you are selected to receive a TLCI planning grant award, it will be necessary to hire a consultant to conduct the planning project.
+If you are selected to receive a TLCI planning award, it will be necessary to hire a consultant to conduct the planning project.
 Because federal funds are being used for the TLCI program, the procurement procedures described in the Code of Federal Regulations (CFR 49 § 18.36(d)) must be satisfied.

-To ensure a high quality of work and provide efficiency to local partners, NOACA prequalifies firms for the TLCI planning grant program.
+To ensure a high quality of work and provide efficiency to local partners, NOACA prequalifies firms for the TLCI planning program.
 Sponsors awarded a planning grant shall request technical proposals from at least three (3) prequalified firms.
 Prequalified firms and statements of qualification are available here.
 NOACA’s TLCI program manager shall be informed of the sponsor’s consultant scoring and selection.
-The grantee must submit documentation of the selection procedure prior to entering into contract with NOACA for TLCI funding.
+The awardee must submit documentation of the selection procedure prior to entering into contract with NOACA for TLCI funding.
 Please note that consultants providing services for the TLCI application cannot be retained to execute the TLCI study.
 Firms are limited to two (2) TLCI contracts per cycle as prime consultant.

 - The completed reimbursement request form, included in the TLCI contract